SBA Certification & 8a Application Forms- Contractors List of Supporting Documents

 - For majority owners and firm managers:

 The requirements for these SBA 8a contractors list of supporting documents must be crafted very carefully, there are certain issues to address and issues to avoid during the application process.
 See information about writing your social narrative.
-This is one area where many 8a applications fail.
-Your SBA 8a Certification Supporting Documents should include:
+This is one area where many 8a applications fail when seeking to get 8a contracts.
+Your SBA 8a Certification Supporting forms should include:

 - Background information and personal information for all principals: